janus-idp/backstage-plugins/plugins/notifications-backend/README.md

 yarn start:backstage
 ```

-A new DB will be created: backstage_plugin_myplugin
+A new DB will be created: backstage_plugin_notifications

 - Create a table for messages.
 In order to login to Postgres use these command: